Benjamin Moore Historical Color Collection: The Best Interior Colors

-Whole House Paint Colors and Neutrals:
+Whole House Paint Colors (whites and Neutral)

 Many people love the idea of a whole house paint color, which is usually a neutral that can used in every room of the house.

 But if you are looking for an authentic historic look, neither gray nor beige is really quite right.
 Go for a white or an ivory.
-Even a very warm cream that looks a little yellow is a very good choice for a warm, happy feel to your home.

 • Lancaster Whitewash (see it in this beautiful home office from Content in a Cottage)